 Income from non-controlling interests.
-Loss allocated to non-controlling interests for the year ended December 31, 2016 totaled \$240,000 when compared to December 31, 2015 of \$1.8 million.
-The self-storage portfolio had two properties that were owned in limited partnerships and substantially all of the income allocated to non-controlling interests in 2015 was due to the gain on sale of the two properties.
-Approximately \$84,000 and \$500,000 was attributable to the model home partnerships for the year ended December 31, 2016 and 2015, respectively that are owned under four limited partnerships of which the Company has a minority interest.
+Loss allocated to non-controlling interests for the year ended December 31, 2015 totaled \$1.8 million when compared to December 31, 2014 of \$3.2 million.
+The self-storage portfolio had two properties that were owned in limited partnerships and substantially all of the income allocated to non-controlling interests was due to the gain on sale of the two properties.
+Approximately \$500,000 was attributable to the model home partnerships for the year ended December 31, 2015.
+For the year ended December 31, 2014, \$3.0 million was attributed to the gain on sales of the model homes that are owned under three limited partnerships of which the Company has a minority interest.